When to Neuter Great Pyrenees: Why Timing Is So Important In This Giant Breed Dog

 - Hearing issues.

-As you can see, many of the known heritable (genetic) issues that a Great Pyrenees puppy can inherit from the parents are also issues that can be worsened by neutering or spaying, especially if done before the optimal age.
+As you can see, many of the known heritable (genetic) issues that a Great Pyrenees puppy can inherit from the parents can also be worsened by neutering or spaying, especially if done before the optimal age.

 How Choosing Your Great Pyrenees Breeder Wisely May Reduce Neutering Risk